rails/rails/guides/source/security.md

 end
 ```

-A significant disadvantage of synchronous processing of file uploads (as the attachment_fu plugin may do with images), is its _(highlight)vulnerability to denial-of-service attacks_.
+A significant disadvantage of synchronous processing of file uploads (as the attachment\_fu plugin may do with images), is its _vulnerability to denial-of-service attacks_.
 An attacker can synchronously start image file uploads from many computers which increases the server load and may eventually crash or stall the server.

-The solution to this is best to _(highlight)process media files asynchronously_: Save the media file and schedule a processing request in the database.
+The solution to this is best to _process media files asynchronously_: Save the media file and schedule a processing request in the database.
 A second process will handle the processing of the file in the background.

 ### Executable Code in File Uploads